 Strong social relationships are not only key for stress management, they’re the other most important aspect of happiness.
 Truly happy people have intimate relationships with people they care about, and who care about them in return.
 There’s a health bonus as well.
 Research confirms that the more relationships a woman has, the healthier she’s likely to be.
 (The effect isn’t as pronounced for men.)

 To boost your “sunshine factor” — give one or more of these ten strategies a try:

 Watch a comedy you like.
 Laughing makes you feel good — even if you have to force it.
 One study found adults who forced themselves to laugh for just one minute felt significantly happier than those who didn’t.
 Look for ways to get more laughter into your life and you’ll feel happier overall.

-Spend time with people you enjoy.
+Enjoy time with people who energize you.
 Make time for your friends — especially those who make you laugh and “get” you.
 Having a lot of friends or an extended family may not be as important to your happiness as the quality of those relationships.
 In other words, a few close friends may be better for you than a dozen acquaintances.
 The key is how connected you feel, and how connected you want to be.

 Spend money on someone else.
 A recent study found people who were randomly assigned to spend money on others experienced more happiness than those who were told to spend the money on themselves.
 If money is tight, random acts of kindness work just as well.

 Set a goal — and go after it.
 Pursuing goals that are important to you give life meaning and improve overall happiness.
 The goal itself doesn’t matter (say, writing a novel, learning how to sing opera, or traveling to China); what matters is its significance to you.